DavidP101/DavidP101.github.io/README.md

 ![Dialogue01](/images/dialogue01.png)

 Any actor that is capable of dialogue has a dialogue component.
-In here I have variables that store data tables for quest dialogue and non-quest dialogue.
+In here, I have variables that store data tables for quest dialogue and non-quest dialogue.

 The dialogue system is not true branching dialogue (as it's not implemented with a tree structure) but a more basic data table approach.
 Whenever the player engages in quest dialogue, the dialogue component fetches an array of dialogue structs that coincide with the current stage of the quest from the quest actor's data table.
 Inside these structs are string arrays of player and npc responses.